Crown CL-80K Electronic Desktop Calculator

 Detail of Main Board (Note TMS0105 Calculator on a Chip)

 The CL-80K operates as usual for such a machine.
-The machine uses the standard [+=] and [-=] keys for addition and subtraction, with the [+=] key used to calculate the results for multiplication and division.
+The calculator uses the standard [+=] and [-=] keys for addition and subtraction, with the [+=] key used to calculate the results for multiplication and division.
 The [=-] key also provides termination for multiplication and division, but negates the result.
-A [CI] key clears the display for correction of incorrectly inputted numbers, and the [C] key clears the entire machine.
+The [CI] key clears the display for correction of incorrectly inputted numbers, and the [C] key clears the entire machine.
 A constant function for multiplication or division is activated by a slide switch on the keyboard panel.
-When the switch is in the "K" position, the calculator keeps a constant multiplier or divisor 'locked in' for repeated calculations.
+When the switch is in the "K" position, the calculator keeps a constant multiplier or divisor locked-in for repeated calculations.
 The display features leading zero suppression, and numbers are right-justified in the display.
-The machine provide full floating decimal point, with the decimal point automatically positioned for maximum accuracy of the result.
+The CL-80K provides full floating decimal point, with the decimal point automatically positioned for maximum accuracy of the result.

 Closer View of CL-80K Display (Note Red "-" Indication)